WunschUnreif/Surdus-Successore/README.md

 ## Report

-We provided our presentation slides in the `Report/` folder.
+We provided our presentation slides in the `Report/` folder, made by Apple® Keynote.

+## Testing

+In the folder [Testing/ErrorRateTest](https://github.com/WunschUnreif/Surdus-Successore/tree/master/Testing/ErrorRateTest), we provided our test program on error rate.
+The results of our experiment can be found in the `Resule/` directory, which is a spreadsheet.
+You can test it by youself using the testing audio we provided in the `TestAudio/` directory or you can generate other audio with the test program.